 - Lead-based paint mitigation or stabilization, as needed. - Mold remediation, as needed. - Accessibility features for documented special needs. - Standard appliances limited to refrigerator, stove/oven, but will only be considered when repair would not be cost effective. - Ventilation and energy efficiency items such as ceiling fans, window screens, and screen doors may be replaced if damage is reasonably attributable to storm damage. - Elevation above the base flood elevation level where the rehabilitation will constitute a substantial improvement in a Special Flood Hazard Area (SFHA). - All electrical components must be inspected including service, meter, wiring, and fixtures even if no electrical work is being specified.
 Unsafe components must be replaced.
-All exposed wiring, switches, and light bulbs in living areas must be encased. - All homes must be equipped with a smoke detector installed in conformity with code requirements. - Rehabilitated homes inhabited by special needs or elderly (age 62 or older) persons must be analyzed as to the special physical needs of such persons.
-Improvements such as widened doorways, ramps, level entry and doorways, and grab bars in bath areas must be installed, if appropriate.
-Hearing and sight impaired adaptations should also be considered.
-All special needs requirements must be documented prior to approval.
+All exposed wiring, switches, and light bulbs in living areas must be encased. - All homes must be equipped with a smoke detector and carbon monoxide detector, if necessary, installed in conformity with code requirements. - Rehabilitated homes inhabited by special needs or elderly (age 62 or older) persons must be analyzed as to the special physical needs of such persons.
+Improvements such as widened doorways, ramps, level entry and doorways, and grab bars in bath areas may be installed, if appropriate and if the homeowner agrees to the